 Big deal, there are lots of semiconductor companies.
 And competition is fierce.
 But Qualcomm has an enormous advantage going for it right now.
 It is the undisputed king of chips that enable 5G technology.
 Analysts estimate that the 5G chipset market will grow from $2.1 billion in 2020 to over $23 billion by 2026.

-Technology stocks also took a hit last year as rising inflation and interest rates increased costs and cut into profit margins.
-While the tech sector has been strong this year as those things have abated, QCOM has not participated.
-The stock is only up about 6% YTD as investors worry it will be weighed down by still sluggish phone sales.
+While the tech sector has been strong this year, QCOM has not participated in that strength.
+The stock is only up about 5% YTD (and down 9% in the last year) as investors worry it will be weighed down by still sluggish phone sales.

-QCOM got a 20% bump from AI already.
-It may be held back by the fate of phone sales in the near term.
+QCOM may be held back by the fate of phone sales in the near term.
 But this AI wave will eventually reward Qualcomm, and the stock can very quickly make up for lost time when it comes back in vogue.

 [author_ad]